-Laws are constituted to keep peace and order.
-Laws also define what a community of people deems as important to their way of living.
+Laws are constituted to keep peace and order and define what a community of people deems as important to their way of living.
 For others, laws curtail freedom and individuality.
 Are there still places on earth not governed by laws?
-Here are a few places on earth where laws do not exist.
+Here are a few places on earth where formal laws as we know them largely do not exist:

 The first place is Antarctica.
 A treaty in 1959 ensured that the place is free for all.
-But since it is no more than a large chunk of ice and has little to offer in terms of natural resources and is barely inhabitable.
+But since it is no more than a large chunk of ice and has little to offer in terms of natural resources, its barely habitable.
 The whole continent is donated to science for scientists to study and experiment on.